StefanJelner/risland.js/README.md

 > <img src="assets/warning.png" alt="Important" width="40" height="40" align="left" /> **IMPORTANT!** Event delegation only handles the events inside the RIsland instance.
 Any other event outside of the RIsland instance has to be taken care of individually.
 F.ex: if you want a scroll-spy on the `document`, then this has to be done outside in your own code with `document.addEventListener('scroll', ...)`.
 If you still need interaction with the RIsland instance and its state, then it can be done in the `load` callback together with the `setState()` method.

-It is also possible to use combined or complex selectors, like:
+It is possible to use combined or complex selectors, like:

 ```
 .foo, .bar, input[type="checkbox"], div.baz > div.quox:first-child